ymducimetiere/ymducimetiere.github.io/_projects/2_project.md

     Figure 2. (a).
 Growth rate \( \sigma_r \) of the most unstable eigenmode of the spectrum for the flow considered in Fig. 1, where the spanwise profile of the base flow is a Poiseuille profile.
 Four different aspect ratios \(B = W/H \) (see Fig. 1 for the notations) are considered.
 Solid and dashed lines stand for the 2D problem, accounting for the lateral confinement, and lighter shades of grey correspond to higher \( B \in [1, 3, 5] \).
 Dash-dotted lines mark the 1D problem where \( B \rightarrow \infty \).
 A marker, different for each \( B \), indicates the maximum growth rate.
 The dotted arrow refers to (b) the unstable eigenmode inherently linked to a tight lateral confinement and resembling a &ldquo; twisted &rdquo; Kelvin-Helmholtz mode.
 Yellow and magenta surfaces are isocontours of equal and opposite values of the \(z\)-component of the vorticity.
 </div>

-In broad outline, the presence of the lateral duct walls has a stabilizing effect, except in a negligibly small region of the (limited) parameter space that we have considered (see Fig. 2a).
-There, a tight confinement is a necessary ingredient for the destabilization of an eigenmode whose spatial structure resembles a  &ldquo; twisted &rdquo; version of the Kelvin-Helmotz one (see Fig. 2b).

 {% endtab %}
 {% endtabs %}